 Establishing a Coverdell ESA with IRA Financial

 Why use your funds to make investments?
-Consider this: the annual contribution limit this type of account is just $2,000 per year.
-If you established the account for your newborn, you could only save about $44,000 in 14 years – around the time the beneficiary reaches high school.
+Consider this: the annual contribution for limiting this type of account is just $2,000 per year.
+If you established the account for your newborn, you could save at least $36,000, over an 18 year period, plus all the appreciation from the investments.
+Based on the rule of 72, assuming a 9% annual rate of return, your money would double every 8 years.

 Because of this, many individuals like having the opportunity to use their funds to invest in what they know.